Intercultural Design / Tasks

 Culture

-- umbrella term which encompasses the social behaviour and norms found in human societies as well as the knowledge, beliefs, arts, laws, customs, capabilities, and habits of the individuals in these groups
+- umbrella term which encompasses the social behaviour and norms found in

 - learning processes of enculturation and socialization